bcorner13/gitlab-gke-tf-helm/README.md

 - `terraform plan` to see the infrastructure plan
 - `terraform apply` to apply the infrastructure build

-## Testing
+## Testing/Deletion
-If you are interested in testing, and/or want to delete all the resources, add the following flag to your terraform apply `--var=deletion_protection=false`
+If you are interested in testing, and/or want to delete all the resources, add the following flag to your terraform apply `-var="deletion_protection=false"`.
+You should be able to add this flag after the fact.

 [^]: (autogen_docs_start)